Dyoumans1/memoria-learning-memory-game/README.md

 This memory matching game helps players learn Japanese Hiragana through an engaging card-matching exercise.
 Players match Hiragana characters with their corresponding Romanji pronunciation within a time limit.

 ##  🔥Features
-- Randomly selects 8 characters out of all 46
+- Randomly selects 8 characters out of all 46 characters
 - 16 cards (8 pairs) of Hiragana and Romanji matches
 - 120-second timer challenge
 - Animated card flips and matches